Alumni and Friends

 Click here to calculate your Charitable Gift Annuity (CGA) for one or two lives (deferred) using PhilanthroCalc.

-A donor may create a charitable gift annuity at A-B (minimum $10,000) by transferring assets such as cash, stocks, bonds or mutual fund shares to College in exchange for a guaranteed, fixed life income.
+A donor may create a charitable gift annuity at AB (minimum $10,000) by transferring assets such as cash, stocks, bonds or mutual fund shares to the University in exchange for a guaranteed, fixed life income.
 Payments can begin immediately or at a specified future date (for a deferred gift annuity).
 Income received by the donor may be partially tax-free.
 Donors are entitled to income tax deductions based upon the value of gifts and payment terms, and they also avoid estate taxes.
 This gift type is especially attractive to those whose highly appreciated assets may be turned into additional income.
 (NOTE: The establishment of a CGA is contingent upon the laws in your state.)

 Charitable Remainder Trust